ORDERING INFORMATION

 • Do not use any polish except an impregnated cloth.
 Keep any polishing well away from pads and springs.

-• The "crown", (the knob at the end of the head), is never fixed, it provides a means of adjustment.
-Do not idly twiddle it or tighten it up.
 The notch at the end of the cleaning rod is a guide for the position of the head stopper, which is connected to the crown.
 The notch should appear across the middle of the mouth hole when the end of the rod is against the end of the stopper.
-More info

 • Plating is not covered by warranty.
 If the advice above is followed the life of plating will be lengthened.

-• Periodically return the flute to the supplier for a check over and lubrication.
 It is normal for small adjustments to be necessary, particularly when a flute is new.

 A Word or Two of Explanation

-The flutes listed here are all very playable and in first class mechanical order.
+The flutes listed here are very playable and in first class mechanical order.
 I have spent some time playing them all.
 Not all new flutes work 'straight out of the box'.
 The used instruments have been stripped down, thoroughly cleaned, re-padded as necessary, lubricated and adjusted.
 The range of prices does not reflect their playability.
 These are all viable purchases for new players.
 If you need a seriously good flute you should contact one of the specialist dealers.
 (I have very loose connections with John Packer in Taunton and Top Wind in London.)
 The quality of a flute is bound up in mechanical features, the metal used, the finish and general workmanship.
 Generally speaking, you get what you pay for.
 The best class of instrument is not plated but made of solid precious metal alloy.
 Silver, gold, or platinum.
 Silver is the most popular at the moment, though, like most things, it is subject to fashion.
 Indeed, after decades in the wilderness, wood is making a comeback!
 Silver plating is liable to wear and fail under the influence of aggressive perspiration.
 Nickel has a tendency to be slippery to the touch and discolour.

 My preference is for silver, though I started with wood, but I do not advise buying a flute that has a solid silver head and tube, with plated keys.
 The plating will eventually fail and the value in the silver body and foot is irrecoverable.
 If you want to go 'up-market' go for all silver, or just the head of silver.
 Heads can move from flute to flute, very few professional players actually play on the head that came with their flute.
 A quality head alone will cost more than a better quality student flute and will work wonders with a basic instrument.
 I have a few words of warning though.
 Do not assume that any head will play well in tune with any body and foot.
 Do not fail to check the entire range, especially the important, but little used, lowest notes.
 It matters little how beautiful your tone is, if you are out of tune every note you play is wrong.